Sustainability-related disclosures

 Engagement policies

-When we invest in a company, we already know that it’s a solid impact case based on the impact due diligence.
-However, it’s our role as investors to help companies enhance and deepen their impact.
+When we invest in a company, we already know that it is a solid impact case based on the impact due diligence.
+However, it is our role as investors and active owners to help companies enhance and deepen their impact.
 This work starts already before we invest.
 As we perform our impact due diligence, we aim to identify possible areas where the company could increase its positive contributions.
 When looking at a company’s operational aspects, we also uncover potential discrepancies and make recommendations for policies, strategies, and processes to implement in the field of sustainability.

 After we invest, we put our resources at the disposal of our portfolio companies to keep them up to date on sustainability-related trends and regulations and help them produce the documentation they need for reporting and/or fundraising purposes.
 At the demand of companies, we can also be hands-on resources in strategic projects where sustainability is core.
 Where relevant, we encourage portfolio companies to hire professionals with solid sustainability competence into key positions.